TheGoldenPatrik1/403-lisp-interpreter/README.md

 1. Install [Java](https://www.java.com/en/download/).
 2. Execute `make` or `make run` for a REPL environment.
 3. Alternately, execute `make run <input filepath>` to run a file of Lisp code.
+Note that the makefile will search the repository for the file, so there's no need to provide the full filepath.
-4. If you are on Windows, you can compile and run the program with the following commands:
+4. If you are on Windows, you can compile and run the program manually using `javac` and `java lispinterpreter.Lisp [input filepath]`.
-    - `cd src`
-    - `javac lispinterpreter/Lisp.java`
-    - `java lispinterpreter.Lisp [input filepath]`

 ## Testing

 ### Steps to Run Test Harness

 1. Execute `make test`.
-2. If you are on Windows, you can compile and run the tests with the following commands:
+2. If you are on Windows, you can compile manually using `javac` and run the tests using `java lispinterpreter.Lisp test`.
-    - `cd src`
-    - `javac lispinterpreter/Lisp.java`
-    - `java lispinterpreter.Lisp test`